vidya/misc-ruby-code/README.md

 ==============

 === soc.rb:
- - Given a text file(data.rb), treat each line of the file as a string.
+ - Given a text file(data.txt), treat each line of the file as a string.
  - Generate and print out all the permutations of each of these strings.